 - identify the key organisational, technical, legal and resource barriers which need to be overcome to foster positive change and what is required to overcome such barriers

 - support mitigation of the impact of climate change on health, health and care services and on health inequalities

 Applications should be co-produced, demonstrating an equal partnership with service commissioners, providers, and service users in order to provide evidence and actionable findings of immediate utility to decision-makers and service users.
-Applicants may wish to consult the NIHR INVOLVE guidance on co-producing research.
+Applicants may wish to consult the NIHR guidance on co-producing research.
+In addition:

 - The EME Programme is interested in evaluating novel and repurposed interventions which may be equally or more efficacious than current carbon-intensive technologies, such as (but not limited to) anaesthetic gases, inhalers and single-use technologies.
 The research should seek to establish the efficacy of the technology and should not be incremental.
 Also of interest are efficacy-driven approaches for the de-escalation of treatment, where carbon reduction may be realised through reduced waste, particularly in polypharmacy.